adazi/bootCampEx/beehive-Boot-Camp-notes.md

 export PS1="[\u@\h \W]\$ "
 ```

-You can also create custom aliases---short commands that stand in for something more complicated, for example, I set `emacs` to always open with the `-nw` flag (for no GUI), create a shortcut for logging into boromir, and a shortcut for viewing the whole queue (with everyone's jobs)
+You can also create custom aliases--short commands that stand in for something more complicated, for example, I set `emacs` to always open with the `-nw` flag (for no GUI), create a shortcut for logging into boromir, and a shortcut for viewing the whole queue (with everyone's jobs)

 ```bash
 #no window for emacs